oleksii-sirochenko/wp-project-classes/README.md

 # wp-project-classes
 A bunch of useful classes for Wordpress related development.
-These classes doesn't related on the last versions of Wordpress and therefor it may be used with any latest version.
+These classes aren't related to the last versions of Wordpress and therefore it may be used with any latest version.

 Required version PHP >= 5.6